 But it's never too late to get the flu vaccine if you miss out in the fall.
 Seasonal influenza disease usually peaks in January and February most years, but can occur late or early.
 This year, the CDC notes that flu season could be early due to low circulating virus and immunity from 2020, most likely due to protective measures from the COVID pandemic.

 Be sure to get re-vaccinated each fall.

-Can I Get the Flu Vaccine if I am Allergic to Eggs?
+Can I Get a Flu Vaccine if I am Allergic to Eggs?

-- Flublok Quadrivalent (from Sanofi Pasteur) is a recombinant vaccine and does not contain any egg proteins.
-It can be used in patients 18 years and older.
+- Flublok Quadrivalent, from Sanofi Pasteur, is a recombinant vaccine and does not contain any egg proteins.
+It can be used in people 18 years and older.

-- Flucelvax Quadrivalent (from Seqirus) is a standard dose, cell culture based vaccine and can be used in patients 4 years and older.
+- Flucelvax Quadrivalent, from Seqirus, is a standard dose, cell culture-based vaccine and can be used in people 2 years and older.

-- Other vaccines than these two listed above are prepared in eggs and might contain trace amounts of egg proteins.
+Other vaccines than these two listed above may contain trace amounts of egg proteins.
 Talk to your healthcare provider if you have an egg allergy.

 Hate Shots?
 You're Not Alone

 Please do not skip the flu vaccine just because you hate getting a shot.
-You are not alone - rougly 1 in 4 adults were shown to have a fear of needles in a research report .
+You are not alone - rougly 1 in 4 adults were shown to have a fear of needles in one survey.
 There are other options.

 - FluMist Quadrivalent is a needle-free vaccine that is sprayed in the nose.
-FluMist is approved for children and adults ages 2 to 49 years; however, there are certain groups that can't use FluMist, so check with your doctor.
+It is approved for children and adults ages 2 to 49 years, but there are certain groups that can't use FluMist, so check with your doctor.

 - Anyone 18 through 64 years of age who can get Afluria may ask for needle-free Afluria, but check with your doctor, clinic, or pharmacy to be sure they have the jet injector first.
 It's not necessarily pain-free, but the shot creates a narrow stream of fluid that goes through the skin, without a needle, given in one-tenth of one second.

 - Children 6 months through 17 years and adults 65 and older should receive Afluria Quadrivalent only by needle and syringe.

-Can I Get a Flu Vaccine if I Have Suspected or Confirmed COVID-19?
+Can I Get a Flu Vaccine if I Have COVID-19?

-Getting a flu vaccine will not protect you against COVID-19; however, flu vaccination has many other important benefits and can help to keep you out of the hospital and help keep you alive.
-Plus, you'll be less likely to spread flu to others.
-Less people in the community with severe flu symptoms will also help to conserve space in healthcare facilities, medical personnel and other needed resources.
+Getting a flu vaccine will not protect you against COVID-19 (and vice versa); however, flu and COVID vaccination can help to keep you out of the hospital and help keep you alive.
+Plus, you'll be less likely to spread these viruses to others.
+Less people with severe flu or COVID symptoms will also help to conserve space in healthcare facilities, medical personnel and other needed resources.

 Audenz: Protection for a Future Bird Flu Pandemic

 In February 2020, the FDA approved Audenz (influenza A (H5N1) monovalent vaccine, adjuvanted) from Seqirus.
-Audenz is an inactivated, cell-based influenza vaccine designed to protect against influenza A (H5N1) in the event of a H5N1 (Asian bird flu) global pandemic.
+Audenz is an inactivated, cell-based influenza vaccine designed to protect against influenza A (H5N1) in the event of a H5N1 (Avian (bird) flu) global pandemic.
 It is not currently found in other U.S. flu vaccine products.
 The U.S. government will stockpile this vaccine and distribute it in the event of an outbreak.
 Outbreaks of bird flu have occurred in Asia, Africa, North America and parts of Europe.